kristinakoneva/infinum-academy-shows-app-kristinakoneva/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;
 <img src="README_images/shows_screen_empty_state.png" width="30%" height="30%"/>
 </p>
-This is the Shows screen where a list of shows is displayed as seen in the first image. <br /> <br />
+This is the Shows screen where a list of shows is displayed as it can be seen in the first image. <br /> <br />
-If the user click on a show card, a new screen is shown where details about that particular show are displayed. <br /> <br />
+If the user clicks on a show card, a new screen is shown where details about that particular show are displayed. <br /> <br />
 When the user clicks on the Top rated chip, a list of the top rated shows is displayed as in the second image. <br /> <br />
 If the user has no Internet connection and the database is empty, an empty state is displayed.
 The design of the empty state screen is shown in the third image. <br /> <br />